 Sales team estimates

 At the end of the day, the sales team has the most direct contact with customers.
-They see and hear positive feedback and complaints, but most importantly, they see how customers interact with the products.
+They see and hear positive feedback and complaints, but most importantly, they see first-hand how customers interact with products.
 This makes their input valuable.
 While perhaps not as efficient as a computer, they can also create their own demand forecast.

 Trend projections